realityforge/replicant-example/README.md

 ====

 * Rework transport layer so that it can occur over websockets, sse, long polling etc.
-* Rework client-side subscription so we can easily track which subscription(s) an entity belongs to and thus which entities should be unloaded when we unsubscribe.
 * Figure out a mechanism for modifying subscription for shifts based on new days.
 * Handle scenario where session goes away.
 Gracefully handle re-authentication etc.
 * Document how this all works together!